momajd/Chess-AI/README.md

 ![Intro](display.png)

 Chess game playable in the terminal.
 Computer player uses a minimax algorithm.
-Built with Ruby.
+Built entirely in Ruby.

 ## Directions
-run `ruby game.rb` in the command line.
+Run `ruby game.rb` in the command line.

+For two-player game, change `ComputerPlayer` to `HumanPlayer` in `game.rb`.

 ## Object Oriented